-Students with Positive Handling Plans (PHP) and Risk Assessments (RA) have specific adult led strategies identified on them and these should be referred to by all staff working with these students.
-A copy of all current paperwork can be found in the Staff Area of the ICT Network and hard copies are found in the staff room.
+Students with Positive Handling Plans (PHP) and Risk Assessments (RA) have specific adult-led strategies identified on them and these should be referred to by all staff working with these students.
+A copy of all current paperwork can be found in the Staff Area in the Academic Year file.